DavidKinder/Git/README.txt

 It should be possible to build Git with any C compiler, but it works best with GCC, because that has a non-standard extension that Git can use for a big speed boost.
-GCC 2.95 actually generates faster code than GCC 3, so if you have a choice, use the former.
+GCC 2.95 actually generates faster code than later versions, so if you have a choice, use the former.
 (On OS X, this means compiling with 'gcc2'.)

 --------------------------------------------------------------------------------